NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 <div class="exercise-end"></div>

-Your `ListPage` class now has a single `groceryList` property, that you fill with three objects in an `ngOnInit` handler.
+Your `ListPage` class now has a `groceryList` property that you fill with three objects in an `ngOnInit` handler, and a `@ViewChild` reference to the `<ListView>` element that you’ll use later.
 If you run your app and login, you should see the same list of groceries on the screen:

 ![List view on Android](images/chapter4/android/3.png)
 ![List view on iOS](images/chapter4/ios/3.png)